min2ha/ukwa-site/content/target/39618/index.en.md

   "subject": "Scottish Parliament Election 2016"
 }

-# Rosemary Hunter for Mid Scotland and Fife on Facebook

 Facebook page of Rosemary Hunter, Scottish National Party list candidate for mid Scotland and Fife in the 2016 Scottish Parliamentary election.